 Interestingly, humans are one of the few mammals whose bodies can’t produce vitamin C. This critical nutrient must be obtained either from food or supplementation, and since vitamin C is water-soluble, the body needs a constant supply of it because it can’t be stored like fat-soluble vitamins.

 Liposomal Vitamin C Benefits

-This is possible because the structure of a liposome – a bubble of fat – is made of the same components as the cell wall.
-This similarity in structure allows nutrients or medications to, essentially, slide through the cell membrane, guaranteeing that the patient receives the full dose of the prescribed drug.
+This is possible because the structure of a liposome, basically a bubble of fat, is made of the same components as a cell wall.
+This similarity in structure allows nutrients or medications to essentially slide through the cell membrane, guaranteeing that the patient receives the full dose of the prescribed medication.

 Liposomal Encapsulation Delivery Method

-This liposomal encapsulation delivery method also allows high doses of vitamin C to be taken and absorbed.
-It rivals intravenous vitamin C therapy, and some experts say it is even more effective.
-IV vitamin C drips can be prohibitive as they are expensive, have to be performed by a doctor or nurse, and are time-consuming – they have to be administered very slowly to protect the veins.
+Not only does the liposomal encapsulation delivery method enable high doses of vitamin C to be taken, the absorption rate is also significantly better.
+It rivals intravenous vitamin C therapy, with some experts saying it is even more effective.
+IV vitamin C drips can be prohibitive, they’re expensive, have to be performed by a doctor or nurse, and are time-consuming since they have to be administered very slowly to protect the veins.

 Liposomal Vitamin C Recipe

 1. 3 Tablespoons sunflower lecithin powder dissolved in 1 cup of just-below boiling filtered water.

 2. 2 Tablespoons Rosehip powder dissolved in 1/2 cup of just-below boiling filtered water.